Pyrrhus of Epirus

 Pyrrhus became king of Epirus in 306 BC at the age of 13, but was dethroned by Cassander four years later.
 He saw action during the Wars of the Diadochi and regained his throne in 297 BC with the support of Ptolemy I Soter.
-During what came to be known as the Pyrrhic War, Pyrrhus fought Rome at the behest of Tarentum, scoring costly victories at Heraclea and Asculum.
-He proceeded to take over Sicily from Carthage but was soon driven out, and lost all his gains in Italy after the Battle of Beneventum in 275 BC.
+He co-ruled Macedon together with Lysimachus after driving out Demetrius in 288 BC.
+In 284 BC, he was driven out of Macedon by Lysimachus.
+During the eponymous Pyrrhic War of 280–275 BC, Pyrrhus fought Rome at the behest of Tarentum, scoring costly victories at Heraclea and Asculum.
+He proceeded to take over Sicily from Carthage, but after some initial success, he was soon driven out and returned to Italy where he lost all his gains after the Battle of Beneventum in 275 BC.

 Pyrrhus seized the Macedonian throne from Antigonus II Gonatas in 274 BC and invaded the Peloponnese in 272 BC.
 The Epirote assault on Sparta was thwarted, however, and Pyrrhus was killed during a street battle at Argos.

 Etymology

-The Latinized Pyrrhus derives from the Greek Pyrrhos (/ˈpɪrəs/; Πύρρος), meaning redhaired, redheaded or flame-colored.
+The Latinized Pyrrhus derives from the Greek Pyrrhos (/ˈpɪrəs/; Πύρρος), meaning flame-like or flammable, derived from the word Pyr (/ˈpɪr/; Πύρ) meaning fire and the suffix -ros (/ˈrəs/; ρος) meaning -able or "pertaining to".
+According to others, the name's actual meaning is "fiery, red-coloured", and was especially used to denote red hair.
 Pyrrhos was also used as an alternate name for Neoptolemus, son of Achilles and the princess Deidamia in Homeric Greek mythology.